 Evening – Michelin star dinner

 As a fitting end to your cruise, dinner tonight is at Le Millienaire in Reims.
 Holder of a Michelin Star since 2011, the father and son team of Laurent and Thibault Laplaige are in the kitchen, offering modern seasonal cuisine based on local products.
 We love this restaurant for the interesting flavour combinations, beautiful presentation and excellent service to match.

 After a relaxed breakfast it’s time to say goodbye to Serenity.
-You’ll leave the boat at around 10am and should be in Paris around midday, depending on traffic.
+You’ll leave the boat at around 10am and we will drop you off to meet your train back to Paris.